aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Execution/Compilation_-_Warning_Round_Tolerance.rst

-This is a helper option of the option "Warning_round".
+This is a helper option of the option **Warning Round**.
 If the absolute difference between a value x and its rounded value is less than the value of this option, AIMMS will consider x to be integral.

+**Learn more about**

+*	:ref:`option-AIMMS-warning_round`